omob/ayodeji-abodunrin-website/src/projects/shift-scheduling-and-time-sheet.md

 ## Case Study

-MLS is a security company where everything was manual.
+The Company is a security company where everything was manual.
 The processes for screening, onboarding, scheduling, client management, and administration were done with pen and paper, WhatsApp groups, and Excel spreadsheets.

 Typically, potential employees had to go through a long, cumbersome verification process, employees learned what they had to do each day in WhatsApp groups, while administrators manually entered all work information into Excel spreadsheets.
 This process required extra time, care, and effort and proved to be time-consuming, hectic, and error-prone for both managers and employees.